Tunkz10/POC/README.md

 # Customer Portal POC

-A production-ready Customer Portal demonstrating Next.js, Express.js, Supabase, and ServiceM8 API integration. **Note:** Currently using mock data for ServiceM8 due to trial account API restrictions (403 Forbidden errors), but the integration code is present and functional.
+A production-ready Customer Portal demonstrating Next.js, Express.js, Supabase, and ServiceM8 API integration.

+## ⚠️ Important: ServiceM8 API Status

+**This POC uses mock data as a fallback due to ServiceM8 API access restrictions.**

+- **Issue:** ServiceM8 trial accounts have API access disabled, resulting in 403 Forbidden errors
+- **Solution:** The application gracefully falls back to mock data that mirrors the ServiceM8 schema
+- **Integration Code:** All ServiceM8 API integration code is present and functional - it will automatically use real data when API access is available
+- **POC Status:** Fully functional with mock data, demonstrating all required features

+**The mock data fallback ensures the POC works perfectly for demonstration purposes without requiring a paid ServiceM8 account.**

 ## Project Structure